Qalthos/blog/content/personal/writing-and-me.rst

 would compile.
 But then, none of my real code does either, not on the first try.
 The compiler rejects a statement here or there, and when it finally runs, the output is all wrong.
-So I tweak the code, simplify and break down long statements, and try to say exactly waht I mean.
+So I tweak the code, simplify and break down long statements, and try to say exactly what I mean.
 Eventually, the code compiles and runs, and does exactly what I want it to.